a-angeliev/Shoecommerce/client/README.md

 -   Orders
     -- Make orders
     -- View the profile order history
-    -- Watch the orders status
+    -- Watch a order status
 -   Wishlist
     -- Add/remove products in the wishlist

-> The additional functional features are option to filter products in the catalog by price, brand and category, option to sort products in the catalog page by high to low price or low to high price, dynamic load of the products and more.
+> The additional functional features are: option to filter products in the catalog by price, brand and category, option to sort products in the catalog page by high to low price or low to high price, dynamic load of the products and more.